techmania-team/techmania-docs/English/Skins.md

 For `chainHead`, `chainNode` and `dragHead`, TECHMANIA assumes the sprites point to the right, and from there will rotate them to point in the direction of the next chain node or the curve.
 The last node in a chain will point to the same direction as the second last node.

 Each `chainPath` connecting two chain head/nodes will be rotated to point from the later to the earlier one.
-This can be counterintuitive, but is a result as how chain notes are rendered.
+This can be counterintuitive, but is a result of how chain notes are rendered.

 ### Flipping